demisto/content/Packs/DigitalGuardian/Integrations/DigitalGuardian/DigitalGuardian_description.md

 | Auth Server URL | auth_url |

 Note:
-The export_profile for use with this integration has the ID of 'demisto'.
+The Export Profile for use with this integration has the ID of 'demisto'.
 This Export Profile requires ARC 2.12.0 in order to function properly.